katjam/get-functional-codebar-2022/notes.md

 - So academics thought it was a great idea to remove side-effects which means no need for shared state either.

 (Tick)
-- Also no time, no random, no output rendered to the screen.
 - Great for proofs, but in practice, it means
+- (tick) (tick ...)Also no time, no random, no output rendered to the screen.

 - OK it's not practical to go pure functional and without the help of a functional language, it takes a lot of discipline.
 - In modern JS, you can do this.
 No assignment (const ok, var/let is not), no loops (recursion instead), object literals & array literals are immutable
  - And if you do try to use a non functional language to learn, it will probably feel like you are fighting it rather than it helping you
  - Maybe you've tried a partial typing system?
 You won't get the benefits unless you are 100% functional, like if you sometimes use mutable data, your whole program becomes unpredictable.